Elmo675/Talk-and-Dice/README.md

 How to compile and start application.

-1.Create MySql db
+1.Create MySql database

-2.Set up MySql db in application.properties
+2.Set up MySql database in application.properties

 3.Launch mvn package in src folder.

 Important: